 No. Compliance Criteria Timeline Intent and Clarification Objective 7.5.
 1: There is a mechanism for submitting and processing g rievances and suggestions that is understood and accessible to workers.
 7.5.1.a [EM-GP 2.1] A grievance policy and procedure is established by the factory and communicated to workers verbally and in writing.
 The procedure allows for anonymous complaints, maintains confidentiality, ensures resolutions occur in a timely manner, defines standardized sanctions for each type of offense, provides management follow-up, provides a process for workers to monitor the status of complaints, and includes an appeals procedure.
 The grievance policy and procedures are implemented.
 C-Y0 Clarification: The procedure must include more than one mechanism to submit grievances and complaints, depending on the issues being reported, against whom the complaint is lodged, and how comfortable workers feel in reporting their grievances.
 The procedure must include mechanisms for worker' complaints for labor-related aspects of the FPS, such as issues regarding pay, working conditions, and rights to Freedom of Association, as well as mechanisms for workers to report violations such as harassment and abuse cases, and potential non-compliances to the FPS.
-It must be accessible to all workers regardless of employment status, i.e. temporary, migrant, permanent, employed through a labor contractor, etc. Generally unchanged, except now applicable at Year 0 instead of Year 1.
+It must be accessible to all workers regardless of employment status, i.e. temporary, migrant, permanent, employed through a labor contractor, etc. Grievance mechanisms must allow workers to report a grievance against a supervisor to someone other than that supervisor.
+Generally unchanged, except now applicable at Year 0 instead of Year 1.
 Language has been aligned to other FTUSA standards.
 Key elements are all still required.
 Language about management is brought into the training section.